⛰️ Hiking Cinque Terre: My Honest Review & Tips

 The Preparation Score is based on the required skills & fitness, transportation, and bookings & packing.
 The higher the score, the less preparation is needed.

-• The best way to Cinque Terre is via Italy’s excellent train infrastructure.
+• The best way to get there is by Italy’s excellent train infrastructure.
 The trail can be started in either direction and from any village.

 • Getting to Cinque Terre from Florence, the closest major city, takes three hours.
 If you are in La Spezia, the train ride is only 10 to 30 minutes.